we-zhang/jsonschema-generator/README.md

 | additionalItems | If set to `false`, includes the `"additionalItems": false` attribute for every property with a `type` of `array`. | `true` |
 | additionalProperties |  If set to `false`, includes the `"additionalProperties": false` attribute for every property with a `type` of `object`. | `true` |

-##Declaration
-The changes of the softeare is based on the original copy of https://github.com/Yodata/json-schema-generator, thus the copyright belongs to the original author.